 This all works fine in Chromium based browsers, however I was not able to successfully authenticate with the Solo2 in Firefox.
 I managed to get it working with Firefox Nightly though.
 You will need to go to

 Go to https://myaccount.google.com/ and in the left menu click on Security.
 Under Signing in to Google click on 2-Step Verification.
 There click on Enable two-factor authentication.In the wizard that appears, you will have to click on Security Key and follow to instructions to add your key.

 In the right top corner, click on your avatar and choose Settings.
 Then in the left menu click on Password & Authentication where you can enable Two-Factor Authentication.
 You will have to set up TOTP first, and after that, you can register your security key.

 In the right top corner, click on your avatar and choose Preferences.
 Then in the left menu click on Account where you can enable Two-Factor Authentication.
 You will have to register a Two-Factor Authenticator (TOTP) first, and after that, you can register your WebAuthn devices.

 Click on the Preferences icon then choose Account – Two-Factor Auth.
 You will need to set up TOTP first, and after that you can add a security key.

 The app Two-Factor WebAuthn needs to be installed on your Nextcloud instance.

 Click on your avator in the top right corner and choose Settings.
 Then choose Security in the left menu and there you can add Webauthn devices.

-Normally it should be possible to register the key by going with a Chromium based browser to https://account.microsoft.com/.
+You need to go with a Chromium based browser to https://account.microsoft.com/ (Firefox does not work at the moment).
 There click on Security – Security Dashboard – Advanced security options – Add a new way to sign in or verify – Use a security key.

 On the website in the left menu, click on More – Settings and privacy and then on Security and account access – Security – Two-factor authentication.
 There choose Security key.